-Genrich Altshuller (1926 – 1998) demonstrated how any system—existing, under invention, hardware, software, process or otherwise—any system, can easily be checked for completeness and autonomy by comparing its subsystems to the 5 basic subsystems of a car.
+Genrich Altshuller (1926 – 1998) demonstrated how any system—existing, or under design/development; hardware, software, processes or otherwise—any system, can easily be checked for completeness and autonomy by comparing its subsystems to the 5 essential (and I add 3 critical) subsystems of a car.
 An ingenious thought.
-Like a car, any complete system must have these 5 subsystems:
+Like a car, any complete system must have these 5 essential and 2 or 3 critical subsystems:

-Other subsystems may be added for convenience, entertainment, or added control, but like the eight subsystems of the i3DAYinnovation model above, any complete system must have at least the first five.
+Other subsystems may be added for convenience, entertainment, comfort or ease of use, but like the eight subsystems of the i3DAY PDD, Principle Driven Development model, above, any complete system must have at least the 5 essential and preferably the other 3 critical sub-systems.
+What about your system?

-The Lean Manufacturing and Theory of Constraint experts of the late 70’s and early 80’s were all about increased Efficiency and Throughput.
-The Six Sigma Black Belts of the 80’s & 90’s were all about Quality (Repeatability) in manufacturing.
+PDD is a needed system who’s time has come.
+Lean Manufacturing and Theory of Constraint experts of the late 70’s and early 80’s were all about increased Efficiency and Throughput.
+The Six Sigma Black Belts of the 80’s & 90’s were all about Quality (repeatability) in manufacturing.
 Then in the late 1990’s these were combined and Design for Six Sigma (DFSS) Black Belts brought lean efficiency and quality into the design process.

-But now we are in a new century.
-Change agents are required and the need is for expert coaches and facilitators of innovation, so your company can survive the next drop-off of your product or service’s S-Curve.
+But now, we are in a new century.
+Change agents are required and the need is for expert coaches and facilitators of innovation and product improvement, so your company can survive the next “drop-off” of your product’s S-Curve.
 New products, new services and new capabilities will rebuild and boost the economy of the next two or three decades.
 That requires focused, continuous and structured innovation.
 “Gentlemen, start your engines!”
-Got a great innovation ‘engine’ and ‘wheels’, but no ‘transmission’ or drive-train?
+Got a great innovation ‘engine’ and ‘wheels’, but no ‘transmission’ nor drive-train?
+What will happen?
 “The race is on.”

 Subscribe to our Blog and over the next few weeks we will discuss: